Skip to main content

 Ready to Future-Proof Your Label Strategy?

-Our team can audit your current label spend and design a hybrid digital/flexo plan that cuts lead times and reduces waste.
-Get a data-driven roadmap for 2026.
+Our team can review your current label spending and build a mixed digital/flexo plan that cuts wait times and waste.
+Get a clear, data-backed roadmap for 2026.

 Request a Free Strategy Audit

-Flexo vs. Digital 2026: Decision Framework with Real Numbers
+Flexo vs. Digital: A Simple Decision Guide with Real Numbers

-Choosing between flexographic and digital printing is the core label manufacturing trends 2026 decision.
-The breakeven point for cost is typically between 2,500 and 3,000 units for a standard 4-color label.
+Choosing between flexo and digital is the core decision.
+The break-even point, where the two cost about the same, is usually 2,500 to 3,000 labels for a standard four-color design.
 Below that, digital is cheaper.
-Above it, flexo often wins on pure unit cost.
+Above it, flexo often wins on price per label.

 Production Data: Digital vs. Flexo Job Analysis